 The Greek Tortoise has populated most areas of Hydra (with the exception of the town and villages) but is surprisingly difficult to spot most of the time.
-Early Spring is the best time to look, when they have just woken up from hibernation and are out and about looking for food and a mate.
-One of the best places I know of is in the fields either side of the path heading to the Four Seasons beach from main Vlichos beach.
-Once the tortoises have mated they go their separate ways, the females lay their eggs (about 15 each in 3 or 4 burrows) which they then abandon and head off to enjoy a solitary life for the rest of the year, at which point they become practically invisable in the landscape.
+Early Spring is the best time to look for them is when they have just woken up from hibernation and are out and about looking for food and a mate.
+One of the best places I know of is in the fields either side of the path leading to the Plakes beach from the main Vlychos beach.
+Once the tortoises have mated they go their separate ways, the females lay their eggs (about 15 each in 3 or 4 burrows) which they then abandon and head off to enjoy a solitary life for the rest of the year, at which point they become practically invisible in the landscape.

 Bougainvilleas add vibrant colour to the streets and gardens all around Hydra Island.
 The dominant colour is the original pink, but you'll also find plenty of deep purple, white and orange.
 Most on Hydra are deciduous and they flower predominatenly from May until October.